joknarf/nerdps1/README.md

 ## using .nerdrc as your custom env file

 Instead of passing custom env file, you can create a `~/.nerdrc` env file that will be automatically sourced after user profile and forwarded by psudo/pssh/psshu.
+You can put all ps1_ variables to override nerdps1 defaults, and all functions/path/env settings you want to have everywhere !

 ## /tmp full proof